SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

     - https://developers.sap.com/tutorials/ai-core-setup.html
     - https://help.sap.com/docs/ai-launchpad/sap-ai-launchpad/generative-ai-hub

 6. Assign relevant role collections to your user from Security > Users in the BTP cockpit as shown below.
+If you are don’t have apps (like SAP AI Core Administration and ML Operations) on the navigations pane of the AI Launchpad, it could be due to missing the required role rollections.

     ![Role Collections](https://github.com/SAP-samples/teched2024-developer-keynote/blob/main/topics/DEV100A-build-chatbot-apps-aicore/images/user-role-collections-ai-core-launchpad.png)